 The church of Sant' Ivo alla Sapienza, which was designed and built by Francesco Borromini (1599-1667) between 1642 and 1660, is one of the masterpieces of Baroque architecture.
 Sant' Ivo is part of the Palazzo della Sapienza, which was once the seat of the University of Rome (Sapienza means wisdom in Italian).

-The church's curved brick and travertine facade is made up of two storeys.
-The lower storey has Doric pilasters, the upper Ionic.
-In the centre of the attic storey is an inscription, which reads: ALEXANDRO VII PONT MAX OB AEDEM SAPIENTIAE TOTO AMBITV PERFECTAM ET BIBLIOTHECA HORTOQVE MEDIO INSTRVTAM SACRI CONSISTORII ADVOCATE PONE MDCLX.
-(To Alexander the Seventh, Pontifex Maximus, for having brought to completion the Palazzo della Sapienza, and for supplying the library and the botanical garden.
-The lawyers of the Sacred Consistory placed this in 1660.)
 Each of the four side panels sports an eight-pointed star, part of the coat of arms of the Chigi family, to which Pope Alexander VII (r.
 1655-67) belonged.
-Their coat of arms also consists of a pyramid of six hills.
+The Chigi coat of arms also consists of a pyramid of six hills.
 Both hills and star appear at either end of the roof line of the facade.

 The dome takes the form of a hexagon with curved sides.
 The drum has six large windows, each of which is flanked by a pair of Corinthian pilasters, with the Chigi star in the capitals.
 The window facing the courtyard is surmounted by a bas-relief of the Agnus Dei.
 The Lamb of God sits on the Book with Seven Seals, a reference to the Book of Revelation.